AmokSolderer/APC/README.md

 3 Running PinMame
 3.1 [Lisy Homepage](https://lisy.dev/apc.html) - Location of the Lisy SW download and more
-3.2 [Lisy, APC and PinMame](https://youtu.be/cXrh-XPqCKw) - this video shows them controlling my Pinbot
+3.2 [The APC and PinMame](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) - shows the current status of the APC and Lisy running PinMame
-3.3 [The APC and PinMame](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) - shows the current status of the APC and Lisy running PinMame
+3.3 [PinMame howto](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame_howto.md) - If your game is not yet supported, you can learn here how to change that
-3.4 [PinMame howto](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame_howto.md) - If your game is not yet supported, you can learn here how to change that
+3.4 [PinMame game numbers](https://github.com/AmokSolderer/APC/blob/master/DOC/lisyminigames.csv] - list of the PinMame game numbers
 3.5 [Controlling Lisy](https://github.com/AmokSolderer/APC/blob/V00.21/DOC/LisyDebug.md) - updating Lisy and using the debug mode

 4 Using MPF